 Hiring Process for Civil Service Jobs at SIU School of Medicine

-Applying for a Civil Service Job at SIU-SOM
+Applying for a Civil Service Job at SIU Medicine

-The Office of Human Resources does all of the recruitment and hiring for Civil Service vacancies.
 Completion of the Application for Civil Service Employment is the first step toward consideration for employment.
 Our application form has been carefully designed to gather information we believe is necessary to determine whether or not an applicant appears to be a viable candidate for employment opportunities at SIU School of Medicine.
-Accordingly, we will be unable to process any application for which the instructions have not been followed.

 During the screening process many factors are considered, including but not limited to the completeness and accuracy of the information provided, quality and stability of employment history, and conviction history.

 Other information related to the Civil Service application process:

 All positions at SIU School of Medicine require a criminal background investigation as a condition of employment.

 All persons hired are required to provide proof of eligibility to work in the United States within the first 3 days of employment in order to comply with the Immigration Reform and Control Act of 1986.

 If you believe that you may require a reasonable accommodation during the application, testing, or interviewing process, please notify the Office of Human Resources at 217-545-0223 prior to the date needed so that appropriate arrangements may be made.